hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

   in network order.
 This is necessary as the source IP address of the packet is spoofed

-"cookie" (byte string, major type 2)
+"token" (byte string, major type 2)
 : data that identifies the sending path element unambiguously

 "url" (text string, major type 3)